-(b) where possible and subject to assessment of local impacts, provide for
+(b) where possible and subject to assessment of local impacts, provide for flexibility of access to water and trade of water allocations and entitlements within the groundwater sources,

-- 1 The account management provisions in Part 8, including those relating to the amount of water that may be carried over from one water year to the next, and the volume of water that can be taken in any water year, provide flexibility for water users. - 2 The provisions in Part 10 permit a variety of dealings within environmental and resource constraints, including assignment of rights under access licences and assignment of water allocations between access licences. - (c) manage extractions to specified limits over the long term.

 Note.
+The provisions in Part 10 permit a variety of dealings within environmental and resource constraints, including assignment of rights under access licences and assignment of water allocations between access licences.

+(c) manage extractions to specified limits over the long term.

-Managing extractions to limits over the long term ensures the groundwater will be available for future beneficial economic uses.
+Note.
+Managing extractions to limits over the long term ensure the groundwater will be available for future beneficial economic uses.

-(4) The performance indicator used to measure the success of the strategies for reaching the broad economic objective in subclause (1) is an evaluation of the extent to which the combined outcomes of the targeted economic objectives in subclause (2) have contributed to achieving the broad objective.
+- (4) The performance indicator used to measure the success of the strategies for reaching the broad economic objective in subclause (1) is an evaluation of the extent to which the combined outcomes of the targeted economic objectives in subclause (2) have contributed to achieving the broad objective. - (5) The performance indicators used to measure the success of the strategies for reaching the targeted economic objectives in subclause (2) are the changes or trends in economic benefits during the term of this Plan as assessed using one or more of the following- - (a) the economic benefits of water extraction and use,

-- (5) The performance indicators used to measure the success of the strategies for reaching the targeted economic objectives in subclause (2) are the changes or trends in economic benefits during the term of this Plan as assessed using one or more of the following: - (a) the economic benefits of water extraction and use, - (b) the economic benefits of water trading as demonstrated by: - the annual number or volume of share components of access licences transferred or assigned, and - (ii) the weighted average unit price of share components of access licences transferred or assigned, and Note.
-Weighted average unit price is defined in the Dictionary. - (iii) the annual volume of water allocations assigned, and - (iv) the weighted average unit price of water allocation assigned, - (c) the recorded values of groundwater levels. - (6) In evaluating the effectiveness of the strategies in meeting the objectives in this clause, the following will be relevant: - (a) the extent to which the strategies described in subclause (3) and provisions in this Plan have been implemented and complied with, - (b) the extent to which the changes in the economic benefits of water extraction and use can be attributed to the strategies in subclause (3) and provisions in this Plan, - (c) the extent to which the strategies in subclause (3) support achievement of the economic objectives, - (d) the extent to which external influences on groundwater-dependent businesses have affected progress towards achieving the economic objectives.
+- (b) the economic benefits of water trading as demonstrated by- - (i) the annual number or volume of share components of access licences transferred or assigned, and - (ii) the weighted average unit price of share components of access licences transferred or assigned, and

+Note.
+Weighted average unit price is defined in the Dictionary.

+- (iii) the annual volume of water allocations assigned, and - (iv) the weighted average unit price of water allocation assigned, - (c) the recorded values of groundwater levels. - (6) In evaluating the effectiveness of the strategies in meeting the objectives in this clause, the following will be relevant- - (a) the extent to which the strategies in subclause (3) and provisions in this Plan have been implemented and complied with, - (b) the extent to which the changes in the economic benefits of water extraction and use can be attributed to the strategies in subclause (3) and provisions in this Plan, - (c) the extent to which the strategies in subclause (3) support achievement of the economic objectives, - (d) the extent to which the external influences on groundwater-dependent businesses have affected progress toward achieving the economic objectives.